 As shown in Listing 1, the fault specification file is split into (i) the description of the subcircuit the designer wants to evaluate and (ii) the fault model describing the faults injected into this subcircuit.
 The subcircuit to analyze (i) is defined by the user by providing input and output nodes, e.g., input or output ports, cells, or submodules of the design.
 Furthermore, the user needs to assign inputs and expected output values for the provided nodes.
 The fault model (ii) describes all faults which are induced into the subcircuit.
 Here, the fault model consists of the (a) number of faults injected into the circuit, the (b) location, and the (c) effects of the faults.
 With the number of faults (a), the user can specify how many faults are simultaneously injected into the subcircuit.
 In SYNFI, a fault is injected into (b) a certain location, i.e., a gate.
-Here, the user either can provide a list of gates which are attacked or select an exhaustive approach where SYNFI automatically injects faults into all gates.
+Here, the user can either provide a list of gates which are attacked or select an exhaustive approach where SYNFI automatically injects faults into all gates.
 The last parameter is the (c) fault effect.
 Similar to [RBSG21], we model the effect of a fault induced into a certain gate by replacing the boolean function of the gate type according to a mapping.
-For example, the mapping NAND2=[AND2, OR2] replaces a gate of type NAND2 during the attack phase with a AND2 or an OR2.
-This mapping enables SYNFI to model transient, stuck-at, or more advanced fault effects.
+For example, the mapping NAND2=[AND2] replaces a gate of type NAND2 during the attack phase with an AND2.
+Here, by inverting the boolean function, SYNFI is capable of modeling a transient fault effect.
+To model a stuck-at 0 or 1 fault, the boolean function of the corresponding gate can be set to a 0 or 1 in the fault mapping.
+By providing multiple entries in the fault mapping, e.g., NAND2=[AND2, 0], SYNFI can be used to analyze the circuit when influenced by transient or stuck-at faults.
+Summarized, this mapping enables SYNFI to model transient, stuck-at, or more advanced fault effects.
 For each subcircuit the user wants to analyze, a new fault specification file needs to be provided and SYNFI needs to be started again.